SuperfieldCU/ConsistentLocalizationKH2/README.md

 * Serenity Crystal -> Hungry Crystal
   * Mentions of "contentment" in descriptions were changed to "longing"

-All synthesis items whose names were changed had their original names added to their description
+All synthesis items whose names were changed had their original names added to their description.

-Most synthesis items had their descriptions altered, even if their names didn't change, to enforce a consistent spacing scheme
+Most synthesis items had their descriptions altered, even if their names didn't change, to enforce a consistent spacing scheme.

 ### Menus
 References to synthesis items were changed to account for the above name changes